Exploring the Bitcoin Mesoscale: Detecting Mesoscale Structures by Surprise

-(the presence of three different binomial coefficients allows three different kinds of links to be accounted for).
-From a technical point of view, $\mathscr{S}_\parallel$ is the p-value of a multivariate hypergeometric distribution, describing the probability of $i+j$ successes in $L$ draws (without replacement), from a finite population of size $V$ that contains exactly $V_\bullet$ objects with a first specific feature and $V_\circ$ objects with a second specific feature, wherein each draw is either a `success' or a `failure': analogously to the univariate case, $i+j\in [l_\bullet^*+l_\circ^*,\min\{L,V_\bullet+V_\circ]$.

-According to the interpretation proposed in \cite{de2019detecting}, revealing the core-periphery structure minimizing the surprise means individuating the partition that is least likely to be explained by invoking the Random Graph Model (RGM) with respect to the Stochastic Block Model (SBM).
-This, in turn, means that the BUN is indeed characterized by subgraphs with very different link densities, an evidence that cannot be explained by a model defined by just one global parameter (i.e. the one characterizing the RGM).
+From a technical point of view, $\mathscr{S}_\parallel$ is the p-value of a multivariate hypergeometric distribution, describing the probability of $i+j$ successes in $L$ draws (without replacement) from a finite population of size $V$ that contains exactly $V_\bullet$ objects with a first, specific feature and $V_\circ$ objects with a second, specific feature, each draw being either a ``success'' or a ``failure''.
+This is analogous to the univariate case, $i+j\in [l_\bullet^*+l_\circ^*,\min\{L,V_\bullet+V_\circ]$.
+According to the interpretation proposed in de Jeude \textit{et al.} (2019), revealing the core-periphery structure by minimising the surprise amounts at individuating the partition that is least likely to be explained by invoking the Erd\"os-R\'enyi Model (ERM) than by invoking the Stochastic Block Model (SBM).\cite{de2019detecting} This, in turn, amounts to individuating subgraphs with very different link densities, a piece of evidence that cannot be explained by a model defined by just one global parameter (such as the ERM).